Movant vs. Nonmovant

-When a party asks a judge to do something (issue a ruling or other decision), it is called a motion.
+When a party asks a judge to issue a ruling on a matter, it is called a motion.
 For example, a defendant could move the court to dismiss a case for lack of personal jurisdiction.
 In this case, the defendant, who is making the motion, is called the movant, or moving party.
-The plaintiff (who will oppose the motion to dismiss), is called the nonmovant, non-moving party.

 The plaintiff in this example (who will probably oppose the motion to dismiss), is called the nonmovant, the non-moving party.

 Why do Courts Use Terms such as Movant or Nonmovant?